appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 :::caution

-If you want to enable selinux again, you can run the following command.
+If you disabled selinux and want to enable it again, you can run the following command.

 ```bash
 sudo setenforce 1